selimslab/selimslab.github.io/_NOTES/stem/social-sciences/emotions/emotions.md

 ---
-title: Understanding Human Mind
-tags: psy phil soc skills top
+tags: psy phil soc skills
 ---

-Watch them gather and disperse like waves and clouds
+Watch emotions gather and disperse like waves and clouds

 It's easy to get carried away, notice your breath and come back

 [[anger]]